-Transmission: E. coli are commonly found in fecal matter and lower intestinal tract of warm-blooded organisms.
-Shedding of E. coli in feces makes this microorganism abundantly available in the environment.
+E. coli are commonly found in fecal matter and lower intestinal tract of warm-blooded organisms.
+Shedding of E. coli in feces makes it abundantly available in the environment.
+It can be found in water, soil, contaminated food material, and surfaces.
 Rodents are often carriers of APEC, and serve as a source of contamination to flocks.